ls1intum/Artemis/README.md

 ## Development Setup

-Artemis is based on [JHipster](https://jhipster.github.io), i.e. [Spring Boot](http://projects.spring.io/spring-boot) development on the application server using Java 8, and TypeScript development on the application client in the browser using [Angular 7](https://angular.io) and Webpack.
+Artemis is based on [JHipster](https://jhipster.github.io), i.e. [Spring Boot](http://projects.spring.io/spring-boot) development on the application server using Java 8, and TypeScript development on the application client in the browser using [Angular 8](https://angular.io) and Webpack.
 To get an overview of the used technology, have a look at [https://jhipster.github.io/tech-stack](https://jhipster.github.io/tech-stack) and other tutorials on the JHipster homepage.

 You can find tutorials how to setup JHipster in an IDE ([IntelliJ](https://www.jetbrains.com/idea) is recommended, but it also runs in other IDEs as well) on [https://jhipster.github.io/configuring-ide](https://jhipster.github.io/configuring-ide).
 Before you can build Artemis, you must install and configure the following dependencies/tools on your machine:

-1. [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html): Java is the main development language for the server application of Artemis.
+1. [Java 8 JDK or later](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html): Java is the main development language for the server application of Artemis.
 (Please note that newer versions of Java might work, but are not yet supported)
 2. [MySQL Database Server 5.7.x](https://dev.mysql.com/downloads/mysql): Artemis uses Hibernate to store entities in a MySQL database.
 Download and install the MySQL Community Server (5.7.x) and configure the 'root' user with an empty password.
 (In case you want to use a different password, make sure to change the value in application-dev.yml and in liquibase.gradle).
 The required Artemis scheme will be created / updated automatically at startup time of the server application.
 (Please note that MySQL 8 is not yet supported)
-3. [Node.js](https://nodejs.org): We use Node (>=6.9.0) to run a development web server and build the project.
+3. [Node.js](https://nodejs.org): We use Node (>=11.x) to run a development web server and build the project.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.
 (Please note that Node 11 has an annoying bug, so it is recommended to use the latest version of Node 10.x)
-4. [Yarn 1.13.x](https://yarnpkg.com): We use Yarn to manage Node dependencies.
+4. [Yarn 1.16.x](https://yarnpkg.com): We use Yarn to manage Node dependencies.
 Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.

 ### Server Setup